-Mr. Ehn died in 1981 and the family is being forced to divest themselves of a large tract of land, in Sunland, which includes the Landmark.
+Mr. Ehn died in 1981 and the family is being forced to divest themselves of a tract of land, in Sunland, which includes the Landmark.
 The family would like the collection of works to be held together and available to the public.
-They would like to donate the sculpture to a established and stable private sector entity to insure that their fathers' efforts are seen by the largest amount of people in a safe and sympathetic environment.
+They would like to donate the Boot Hill section of the Landmark to a established and stable institution to insure that their fathers' efforts are seen by the largest amount of people in a safe and sympathetic environment.

 John Ehn was a professional trapper and the theme of his works is the Old West.
-A theme which many felt would be of interest to the public visiting the Burbank Project.
-The family believes a relationship between them and the Disney organization could be of mutual benefit.
-Simply put, they hope you would have an interest to display Mr. Ehn's work as an attraction at your project and thereby saving an Historic Landmark and making their fathers' vision available to the public.
+A theme which many felt would be of interest to the public visiting the the Los Angeles Zoo.
+The family believes a relationship between them and the Los Angeles Zoo could be of mutual benefit.
+Simply put, they hope you would have an interest to display Mr. Ehn's work as an attraction at the Zoo and thereby saving an Historic Landmark, keeping it in Los Angeles and making their fathers' vision available to the public.
+In the short range the Zoo would receive immediate national publicity for saving a major work of art and a State Landmark from destruction.
+In the long range you would have a popular attraction that would need only minimal upkeep and would receive continued notice as the home of this environment.